Luisant Accessibility and Accomodation Policy

 Accessible Gathering Nodes

 Gothic: Luisant utilizes an in-game sight hunt system for gathering resources such as herbs, wood, and metal ore which can then be made into in-game items via the crafting system.
 In an effort to make this hunting system accessible, staff will be placing some of the Gathering Nodes close to the tavern and player cabins, and in flat easily accessible portions of the surrounding area.
-These nodes will be marked as Accessible and should be preferentially left for players who require them.
+These nodes should be preferentially left for players who require them.

 We strive to give disabled players agency in their game, but recognize that we cannot anticipate the needs of every individual.
 If these policies do not meet your specific needs, please do not hesitate to reach out to staff and we would love to help accommodate you further!